AlexandroKeith/alexandrokeith/README.md

 With over 7 years in Corporate Development & Strategy, my recently acquired Full Stack WebDevelopment skills, and my ability to work closely with Dev.
-Teams, I focus on developing products that have a strong product-market fit.
+Teams, my aim is to develop products with a strong product market-fit.

 I have strong business analytical skills as well as a good understanding on how to implement short and longterm goals within a startup environment.